jamiepoli/jamiepoli/README.md

   <a href="https://ubcctf.github.io/">UBC CTF</a>
 </p>

 I go by many names: Jam, Vie, Jamie, or any combination of the 3.
-I like mathematical optimization, tech and sustainability, and network security.
+I like combinatorial optimization, tech and sustainability, and network/browser security.
 Catch me hacking at web problems with UBC CTF, Maple Bacon!

 <h2 align="center">Fun Facts</h2>
 👩‍💻 &nbsp; I'm currently an ethical hacker with Rigel Kent Security